stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 The transactions are constructed as follows:

-- C_i, the _closing transaction_, disburses funds to R and changes the
+- C_i, the _closing transaction_, disburses funds to R and changes the signing
-signing weights on E such that I unilaterally controls E.  C_i has source account E, sequence number s_i+1, and a `minSeqAge` of O (the observation period).
+weights on E such that I unilaterally controls E.  C_i has source account E, sequence number s_i+1, a `minSeqAge` of O (the observation period time duration), and a `minSeqLedgerGap` of O (the observation period ledger count).

-  The `minSeqAge` prevents a misbehaving party from executing C_i when the channel state has already progressed to a later iteration number, as the other party can invalidate C_i by submitting D_i' for some i' > i.
+  The `minSeqAge` and `minSeqLedgerGap` prevents a misbehaving party from executing C_i when the channel state has already progressed to a later iteration number, as the other party has the period O to invalidate C_i by submitting D_i' for some i' > i.

   C_i contains operations:
   - One `BEGIN_SPONSORING_FUTURE_RESERVES` operation that specifies reserve